Why Medicare, Medicaid, and Other Federal Health Care Program Participants Should Regularly Screen CMS Revocation Database

 Key Takeaways An OIG exclusion is a final administrative action that bars an individual or entity from all…

-Wisconsin does not maintain a separate Medicaid exclusion list beyond the federal OIG List of Excluded Individuals/Entities (LEIE)…
+Wisconsin does not maintain a separate Medicaid exclusion list.
+Providers must still screen the federal OIG LEIE and…

-Virginia does not maintain a separate Medicaid exclusion list beyond the federal OIG List of Excluded Individuals/Entities (LEIE)…
+Virginia does not maintain a separate Medicaid exclusion list.
+Providers must still screen the federal OIG LEIE and…

 Talk with exclusion screening experts